About us

 Our approach is

-In other words, we aim to understand how a specific DS algorithm works
+In other words, we aim to understand how analytic algorithms work

 all the way from reading the data set from secondary storage,

-processing it in main memory exploiting modern CPUs and ample RAM,
+processing it in main memory exploiting modern CPUs with a small RAM footprint,

 On the other hand, we develop interoperable routines that can exchange and read